 You may notice a reaction within a couple of hours, but it could also take several days of regular use.

-CBD for dogs is always consumed orally (as opposed to CBD for humans, which can also be vaped/smoked or placed under the tongue), and this means that it must first pass through the digestive tract.
-As a result, it will not enter the bloodstream immediately and may need at least 30 minutes before it starts to work.
+CBD for dogs is always consumed orally (as opposed to CBD for humans, which can also be vaped/smoked or ingested orally – through the mouth).
+As this means that it must first pass through the digestive tract, it will not enter the bloodstream immediately and may need at least 30 minutes before it starts to work.

 Does CBD Oil for Dogs Work?